briansutton/nate/README.md

 # nate

 *Numerical Analysis: Theory and Experiments* is a textbook on numerical analysis.
-It introduces the design and implementation of numerical methods, as well as the analysis of their accuracy using both theoretical and experimental tools.
+Numerical methods are designed and implemented, and then they are analyzed through a combination of mathematical theory and numerical experimentation.
 Problem areas include interpolation, integration, linear systems, zero finding, and differential equations.

 This package is a library of MATLAB routines that accompany the book.